How To Create a Graphic Design Portfolio for Entry-level Jobs

 I know when you don't have a lot of work, it can be scary to take something out.
 But the truth is, you are better off to have 3 good pieces than to have 10 mediocre pieces.
 And you're better off having 3 mediocre pieces than 10 terrible pieces!
 (3-5 is probably a solid number for beginning portfolios).
-If you really don't have enough work, look at step 4.
+If you really don't have enough work in your portfolio, look at step 4.

-I hesitate to add this because if you're reading this, you're the type of person who wants to have an amazing portfolio right off the bat.
-But the fact is, if you haven't have a paying job as a designer of some sort, you're not going to have 100% top quality professional work.
+I hesitate to add this suggestion because if you're reading this blog post, you're the type of person who wants to have an amazing portfolio right off the bat.
+I have been But the fact is, if you haven't have a paying job as a designer of some sort, you're not going to have 100% top quality professional work.
 That's OK.
 This portfolio is just the vehicle to getting you a job.
 It will grow and evolve over time.
 So don't worry too much about adding new pieces if you're just trying to get your work out the door and into the hands of an employer.

 However, if you DO have the time, it would definitely be to your benefit to make something new.
 Choose the category of your portfolio that is most lacking and make something.
 Get online, get on Pinterest, do some research, find something interesting and copy it.
 (Don't copy it exactly, obviously.
 Just find something to inspire you and make your own version of it.)